olamothe/demo-next-js-headless/README.md

 Since in this example app and we are only interested in synchronizing search parameters on the search page, all the logic reside in `./pages/search.tsx`.

-This could obviously be adapted if more synchronization was needed on multiple page.
+This could also be adapted if more synchronization was needed on multiple page.

 ```typescript
 export const SearchPage: React.FC = () => {